 - In most cases an nbn™ installer won’t be required, but you will be contacted ahead of time if you need to be present at the time of installation.

 - What do I need to do to prepare for the installation before my appointment?

 - You’ll need to decide where you want the nbn™ connection box and power supply box to be installed, which will be installed inside your premises.

 - As close as possible to where you connect your router, main computer as well as landline phone.

 - Is there a cost for equipment and installation?

-- No, equipment and installation are provided free of charge for a standard install and is covered by nbn™.
-Fees may apply for non-standard installs; the technician will advise of these fees.
+- No, all equipment and installation are provided free of charge for a standard install and is covered by nbn™.
+Fees may apply for non-standard installs, the technician will advise of these fees.

 - Will my FttP network work if there is a power failure?

-- Can more than one person have a broadband connection at one premise?
+- Can more than one person have a broadband connection at one property?

-- Yes, fibre to the premise and nbn™ connection boxes come with four data ports, so up to four connections can be installed at a single premise.
+- Yes, fibre to the premises and nbn™ connection boxes come with four data ports, so up to four connections can be installed at a single premises.